 - Furthermore, this particular form of life is definitely not a social creature.
 In fact, except for mating purposes, it generally avoids others of its own species.
 Also, while this holds true for many octopi, it seems to take it further.

 - Finally, for the moment, the IUCN does not have a listing of this particular invertebrate.

 Caribbean Reef Octopus Physical Description

-The Caribbean Reef Octopus also remains a small species of octopus.
-The mantle reaches a maximum length of roughly 24 in (60 cm) but is larger than average in relation to other types of the octopus of similar size.
+First of all, the Caribbean Reef Octopus remains a small species of octopus.
+The mantle only reaches a maximum length of roughly 24 in (60 cm).
+Yet, this measures larger than average in relation to other types of the octopus of similar size.

-Species: O. briareus
+- Species: O. briareus

-Caribbean Reef Octopus Habitat, Distribution, Behavior, and Diet
+Caribbean Reef Octopus Distribution, Habitat, and Ecology

-This animal primarily feeds on shrimp. crabs, lobsters, and numerous species of fish.
+This animal primarily feeds on shrimp, crabs, lobsters, and numerous species of fish.
 It remains an entirely nocturnal hunter.
 When normal prey is scarce, it will also to engage in cannibalistic behavior just like the Sea Swallow and Armhook Squid.